bisdn/bisdn.github.io/network_configuration/vlan_bridging.md

 ip link set ${BRIDGE} up
 ```

+The vlan_filtering 1 flag sets the VLAN-aware bridge mode.
 The default, or primary VLAN identifier (PVID) is used to tag incoming traffic that does not have any VLAN tag.
 By using the vlan_default_pvid flag on creation, this value can be adjusted (default=1).

 To enslave interfaces to bridges refer to the following commands.
 The management interface should not be bridged with the rest of the baseboxd interfaces.